Balayu

 Six clinical domains, captured at home with guidance from the app and reviewed by a pediatrician.

-Vital signs.
+Vital signs

-SpO₂, heart rate, respiratory rate.
 Consumer pulse oximeter.
 Tap-counter for respiratory rate.
 Plausibility-checked against age-appropriate reference ranges.

-Guided auscultation.
+Guided auscultation

-Developmental screening.
+Developmental screening

-Ages & Stages Questionnaire (ASQ-3), M-CHAT-R for autism (16–30 months), SDSC for sleep (6+), PHQ-A for depression (12+), CRAFFT for substance screening (14+).
-All globally validated, parent-completed, age-gated.
+ASQ-3 across five domains.
+M-CHAT-R for autism (16–30 mo), SDSC for sleep (6+), PHQ-A for depression (12+), CRAFFT for substance screening (14+).

-Structured intake updated at every check-in.
-India-specific nutritional flags (iron, Vitamin D), school-age screen-time and bullying questions, age-appropriate safety screening per Bright Futures.
+Nutritional flags (iron, Vitamin D), school-age screen-time and bullying questions, age-appropriate safety screening per Bright Futures.

-Visual observation.
+Visual observation

 What home can't do, we say clearly.